Taj Bradley: Tampa Bay Rays

-The Tampa Bay Rays drafted Bradley in the fifth round, with the 150th overall selection, of the 2018 Major League Baseball draft.
-He made his professional debut with the Rookie-level Gulf Coast League Rays with whom he pitched 23 innings and compiled a 5.09 ERA.
-He spent the 2019 season with the Rookie-level Princeton Rays of the Appalachian League where he went 2–5 with 3.18 over 11 starts and 12 total appearances.
-Bradley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+The Tampa Bay Rays selected Bradley in the fifth round, 150th overall, of the 2018 MLB draft.
+He made his professional debut with the minor league Gulf Coast League Rays with whom he pitched 23 innings and compiled a 5.09 ERA.
+Bradley spent the 2019 season with the minor league Princeton Rays of the Appalachian League where he went 2–5 with 3.18 over 11 starts and 12 total appearances.
+Bradley did not play in a game in 2020 due to the cancellation of the minor league season from the COVID-19 pandemic.

 Bradley began the 2021 season with the Low-A East Charleston RiverDogs where he went 9–3 with a 1.76 ERA over 14 starts before being promoted to the High-A East Bowling Green Hot Rods.
 Over eight starts with Bowling Green, he went 3–0 with a 1.96 ERA and 42 strikeouts over 36 1/3 innings.
 Bradley was assigned to the Double-A Montgomery Biscuits at the start of the 2022 season.
 He was selected to play in the 2022 All-Star Futures Game.
 Bradley was promoted to the Triple-A Durham Bulls following the conclusion of the MLB All-Star break.
 On November 15, 2022, the Rays added Bradley to their 40-man roster to protect him from the Rule 5 draft.

-Bradley was optioned to Triple-A Durham to begin the 2023 season.
+Bradley was optioned back to Triple-A Durham to begin the 2023 season.
 The Rays promoted him to the major leagues on April 11 to make his major league debut the following day.
 Bradley started the game on April 12, pitching five innings and striking out eight, while allowing three runs.
 At the time, his 8 strikeouts ranked second in franchise history for strikeouts in a rookie debut behind Wade Davis (9).
 His debut was also significant because, according to Elias Sports Bureau, it was only the second time since 1900 that a team on a winning streak of at least 10 games sent a starting pitcher to the mound for his big league debut.
 He made 23 appearances (21 starts) for Tampa Bay during his rookie campaign, posting a 5-8 record and 5.59 ERA with 129 strikeouts across 104 2/3 innings pitched.

-Bradley made 25 starts for the Rays during the 2024 season, compiling an 8-11 record and 4.11 ERA with 154 strikeouts over 138 innings of work.
-He started 21 games for the team in 2025, posting a 6-6 record and 4.61 ERA with 95 strikeouts across 111 1/3 innings pitched.
+Bradley made 25 starts for the Rays during the 2024 season, compiling an 8–11 record and 4.11 ERA with 154 strikeouts over 138 innings of work.
+He started 21 games for the team in 2025, posting a 6–6 record and 4.61 ERA with 95 strikeouts across 111 1/3 innings pitched.

 Minnesota Twins

 On July 31, 2025, the Rays traded Bradley to the Minnesota Twins in exchange for Griffin Jax.

+On August 25th, 2026, Taj Bradley became the first pitcher in the history of the Twins franchise to pitch an immaculate inning, doing so against the Athletics's Carlos Cortes, Brian Serven, and Henry Bolte in the bottom of the 5th inning.